CAPITAL PLANNING ISSUES

 Here are several issues that will impact your capital planning as your look over the next five year planning horizon.

 FDIC finalized a rule that introduces an optional simplified measure of capital adequacy for qualifying community banking organizations.
 The Community Bank Leverage Ratio (CBLR) framework is designed to reduce burden by removing the requirements for calculating and reporting risk-based capital ratios for qualifying community banking organizations that opt into the framework.
 In order to qualify for the CBLR framework, a community banking organization must have a tier 1 leverage ratio of greater than 9 percent, less than $10 billion in total consolidated assets, and limited amounts of off-balance-sheet exposures and trading assets and liabilities.
 A qualifying community banking organization that opts into the CBLR framework and meets all requirements under the framework will be considered to have met the well-capitalized ratio requirements under the Prompt Corrective Action regulations and will not be required to report or calculate risk-based capital.
 The CBLR framework will be available for banks to use in their March 31, 2020, Call Report.
-The FDIC will issue a compliance guide to accompany the rule.
+The CBLR Compliance Guide issued on 10/29 did not specify the method for opting-in through the filing of the Q1 2020 Call Report.
+There was no specific mention of a checkbox to opt-in.
+Nor did it clearly state that completing or not completing the risk-based capital data elements in the Call Report would trigger opt-in.
+The FDIC issued a compliance guide on October 29 to accompany the rule.
 Effective date is Q1 2020.

 Regulatory agencies adopted a final rule to exclude community banks from the Volcker Rule, consistent with the Economic Growth, Regulatory Relief, and Consumer Protection Act.
 The Volcker Rule generally restricts banking entities from engaging in proprietary trading and from owning, sponsoring, or having certain relationships with hedge funds or private equity funds.
 Under the final rule, which is unchanged from the proposal, community banks with $10 billion or less in total consolidated assets and total trading assets and liabilities of 5 percent or less of total consolidated assets are excluded from the Volcker Rule.